 The city signed a 20-year agreement to purchase renewable electricity through PSE's Green Direct program.
-The city has installed two solar photovoltaic systems on city-owned properties and continues to explore opportunities to expand renewable energy generation at new and existing buildings.
+The city has installed two solar PV systems on city-owned properties and continues to explore opportunities to expand renewable energy generation at new and existing buildings.
 Supplemental systems, such as battery storage, will also be explored as market technology and partnership opportunities evolve.

 M.E.1.7.
-Upgrade building envelope in city-owned buildings.
+Upgrade building envelop in city-owned buildings.
 Identify opportunities for improving efficiency of buildings with building envelope upgrades.

-If project scopes involve the building envelope (e.g., design and construction of the exterior of the house), the city should evaluate the marginal cost of upgrading wall or roof insulation, replacing low-emittance windows or film, ensuring new roofs can structurally support renewable energy generation or green roofs, painting exterior walls or roof areas light colors to reflect light instead of absorbing heat, or installing interlock switches to shut-down HVAC systems if apparatus bay doors are open at Fire Stations.
+If project scopes involve the building envelope, the city should evaluate the marginal cost of upgrading wall or roof insulation, replacing low-e windows or film, ensuring new roofs can structurally support renewable energy generation or green roofs, painting exterior walls or roof areas light colors to reflect light instead of absorbing heat, or installing interlock switches to shut-down HVAC systems if apparatus bay doors are open at Fire Stations.